skredev/discord-minecraft-whitelist-bot/README.md

 ## Features

-- **Create Whitelist Button:** Use the /create-whitelist-button command to generate a button for whitelisting users.
+- **Create Whitelist Button:** Use the /create-whitelist-button command to create an embed and button.
-- **Interactive Modal:** Clicking the whitelist button opens a modal where users can enter their Minecraft username.
+- **Interactive Modal:** A modal will open for users to enter their Minecraft username.
 - **Role Management:** Automatically adds a designated role to users upon successful whitelisting.

 ## Installation